Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 ## Incident Open Count

 This section show a bar chart to visualize the breakdown of all open incidents in the product by priority.
 The chart's bar match the color assigned to that priority.
-Clicking on the "View Details" link at the top of the widget loads a chart builder where you can further refine and filter the chart to meet your needs.
+Clicking on the "View Details" link at the top of the widget opens the Incident list page.

 ## Incident Summary

 This section consists of a summary table that displays the aggregate count of incidents in the system broken-down by priority (on the x-axis) and status (on the y-axis).
 This allow the product manager to determine how many critical vs. low priority incidents are waiting to be addressed, and how many new items need to be categorized and assigned.
-Clicking on the "View Details" link at the top of the table simply brings up a detail graph that you can customize by selecting the axes.
+Clicking on the "View Details" link at the top of the table opens the Incident list page.
 Clicking on the individual values in the cells will display the incident list with the filter set to match the priority and status of the value.

 By default this summary table displays the total count of all incidents -- regardless of type, however my changing the drop-down list to a specific incident type (e.g. bug, enhancement, issue, etc.), the product manager can filter the summary table to just items of that type. *You can also configure in the settings whether to use Priority or Severity for the x-axis*